-But from a few screening on YouTube, it’s clear why it never set the world on fire.
-Still, omebody must have been watching this low-budget turkey because it did hold on for three season and all three were released on DVD.
+But from a few screenings on YouTube, it’s clear why it never really set the world on fire.
+Still, somebody must have been watching this low-budget gobbler because it did hold on for three seasons and all three were released on DVD.

 The premise was easy enough to figure out.
 It followed the adventures and misadventures of BUTCH PATTERSON, a private dick.

 But the charm doesn’t stop there.
-A blackout drunk, Butch often wakes up (with or without pants) in strange places (he’s subsequently banned from the local petting zoo… something about a llama).
-He has a closet full of phobias—including bartenders and tailors, and enjoys cheap cigars, hookers and hard core porn.
+A blackout drunk, Butch often wakes up (with or without pants) in strange places (he’sbanned from the local petting zoo… something about a llama).
+He also has a closet full of phobias—including bartenders and tailors, and enjoys cheap cigars, hookers and hard core porn.
 Oh, and he sometimes pees himself.

 Filling out the cast was interpid, hard-working newspaper gal Blanche DuMaurier, one of Butch’s few friends.
-She was also a soft touch when Butch needed a handout or bail or the use of her car.
+She was also a soft touch when Butch needed a handout.
+Or the use of her car.
+Or bail.

-Rounding out the cast was Tommy’s enforcer and hitman known only as “The Swede.”
-He had a side gig as an informant for Blanche, who was forever working on a story about Tommy.
+Rounding out the cast was Tommy’s enforcer who was known only as “The Swede.”
+He had a side gig as an informant for Blanche, who was forever working on a big story about Tommy.
 Oh, and despite the monicker “The Swede” was actually supposed to be French-Canadian–and so he was played by an Asian.